 - Internal communications like presentations prepared for management or review committees

-- Meeting Minutes from project meetings
+- Minutes from project meetings

 - Design and development documentation, including technical drawings, schematics, notes, and test data